DIY moth trapping (no kill!)

 To “build” it:

-• Cut the netting into a piece 130 cm x 60 cm.
+Cut the netting into a piece 130 cm x 60 cm.
 The netting is draped inside the bucket to give the moths somewhere to land.
+You can sew it into a bag, or leave it flat.

 Parts of the DIY moth trap: 20L bucket, cut-off funnel, transparent vanes, 5W LED UV light, 20,000 mAh power bank.